3 Ingredient Nutella Cookies

-These 3-ingredient Nutella cookies are stupid easy - Nutella, flour, and an egg—mix, bake, and get cookies that are soft, chewy, and insanely good.
+These 3-ingredient Nutella cookies are made with Nutella, flour, and an egg mix, bake in the oven, and get cookies that are soft, chewy, and insanely good.

 Never Lose This Recipe—Email It to Yourself!